frewsxcv/bevy-web-resizer/README.md

 }
 ```

-Note: this functionality will be [built into Bevy in the next release](https://github.com/bevyengine/bevy/commit/fed93a0edce9d66586dc70c1207a2092694b9a7d).
+**⚠️ Note: this functionality is now [built into Bevy](https://github.com/bevyengine/bevy/commit/fed93a0edce9d66586dc70c1207a2092694b9a7d) and this crate will no longer be maintained.**